Motiejus/UKMAC2012/ran.md

 def run(N):
     """This is the main entry point to the benchmark.

-    N is the number of cores multiplied by:
+    N is the number of detected cores in the system multiplied by:
        1 for "short" benchmark
        2 for "intermediate" benchmark
        4 for "long" benchmark